WordPress-Phoenix/local-wordpress-development/README.md

 | :grey_question: Other / Misc. |

-# Setup Package Dependencies and OS X Apps via CLI
+# Setup Dependencies and Apps

 ### Quickstart